h-albert-lee/what-I-read-2024/README.md

 THE GENERATIVE AI PARADOX: “What It Can Create, It May Not Understand” (ArXiv 2024)

 BATCH CALIBRATION: RETHINKING CALIBRATION FOR IN-CONTEXT LEARNING AND PROMPT ENGINEERING (ICLR 2024)

+Generative AI for Synthetic Data Generation: Methods, Challenges and the Future(ArXiv 2024)